vladkinoman/just-my-notes/books/best-comics-to-read.md

 - The Walking Dead - The pretty good zombie comic that inspired the shitty show.
 Lulls after the prison, lulls again after All Out War.

-  > It's actually completed.

-Bonus:

-> Finally someone mentions *Transmetropolitan*.
-It's all the way up there with Sandman and Watchmen for me.
->
-> > I'd rate it better than Watchmen, almost as good as The Boys which is  one of my all time favourites.
+  > 9: The first arc of Fables dealing with the adversary was great, but it lost steam after that.
+The first four chapters are still one of my favourite comic arcs.

+  > 7: For me The Boys swings between trying to catch my breath from laughter, and putting it down and looking for videos of kittens to try and block out the awful.

+25: Saga

+Invincible

+Sandman

+DMZ

+Daredevil: Born Again

+Punisher MAX (Garth Ennis run)

+Hellboy

+The Walking Dead

+Outcast

+Wytches

+Baltimore

+Batman: Black Mirror

+Batman: R.I.P.

+Batman and Son

+Batman: Arkham Asylum: Serious House on Serious Earth

+Killing Joke

+Batman: The Man Who Laughs

+Paper Girls

+The Invisibles

+Nova (2006)

+Annihilation

+Annihilation: Conquest

+Guardians of the Galaxy (2008)

+Cable and Deadpool

+Deadpool (2012)

+Transmetropolitan

+---

-### Bonus answer - Essential Graphic Novels Everyone Should Read
+**Essential Graphic Novels Everyone Should Read**

 1. **Maus Complete**.
 (Includes Maus + Maus II)
 2. The Contract With God Trilogy
 3. Sin City: The Hard Goodbye
 4. **The Watchmen**
 5. **Persepolis**
 6. The Black Hole
 7. Kabuki: Circle Of Blood
 8. Ghost In The Shell
 9. The Killer
 10. Blacksad

-    "+" **The Sandman**.
+41: **The Sandman**

+26: "Fun Home" by Alison Bechdel and "Daytripper" by Fabio Moon and Gabriel Ba are the two I always recommend to people

+> 10: I'm surprised *Fun Home* didn't make the initial list.
+It's an iconic graphic novel by an iconic artist, and a cultural touchstone especially for the lesbian community/ lgbt community at large.

+20: I think not enough credit is given to old-fashioned superhero comics.
+"The Dark Knight Returns" is as good as "Sin City" and "The Killing Joke" as good "Watchmen", but they are somehow more likely to be overlooked because they are Batman, so can't be taken seriously?
+I mean, a vigilante in a cape is somehow less mature than a giant dong?

+Then, to go further, why treat either of them more than your standard "comic strips" that can tell a story in only a few frames.

+I guess this, for me, is my rant about how "visual book" lovers can be just as pretentious as those who just read words-only.
+A person can love Jack Reacher and find no interest in Humbert Humbert, without being a lesser reader.
+Likewise, Garfield has just as much validity in story-telling as "V for Vendetta".

 ---

+**What are the the "must read" graphic novels?**

+I read a lot of comics when I was a little kid and teenager, but as an adult I couldn't really get into them anymore.
+I read a lot but just non-fiction and comics mostly felt too childish or shallow for me to find them interesting.
+A few, though, were really great: I read Hayo Miyazaki's Nausicäa and found there all the things I like about the man's movies plus I really enjoyed the art.
+Other enjoyable series was Vinland Saga by Makoto Yukimura, it was a really solid work and the art got really impressive.
+Western comics I really have not dabbled with.

+What would be the best of the best for graphic novels then?
+Watchmen maybe, what else?
+I'm not dissing the art form, just really unfamiliar with the scene and it's not necessarily my thing, but can appreciate good stories and art.

 38: "From hell" by Alan Moore.
 Revolves around the mystery of Jack the ripper.
 With insight to lot of conspiracy theories and postulations.
 Everything in the book is meticulously detailed and researched, down right the weather of the particular scene.
 It's extensive and an achievement in the medium.
 For me from hell represents the maximum potential of the graphic novel as a medium.